What Is a Contingency Fee?

 The first question you ask before you sign the retainer is almost always:

 “how much do you charge upfront?”

 The answer is that Ehline Law Firm is contingency fee-based.
 In other words, you pay no attorneys’ fees up-front.
 And even then, we never get a fee at all unless we recover for you.
-Yes, you heard correct, you owe us no fee unless we get you an outcome for your accident.
+Yes, you heard correct, you owe us no charge unless we get you an outcome for your accident.

 A contingency fee lawyer is a member of the bar who works on a no recovery no fee retainer contract.
 It is also called a conditional fee agreement or "CFA."
 Typically, you get a free initial consultation from a lawyer.
 Mostly, the plaintiff's personal injury lawyers use this type of fee structure.
 Once you get a free consultation, you get an opportunity to seek a second opinion.

 Afterward, once satisfied, the consumer signs the fee agreement.

 Once the case gets resolved, we plaintiff’s lawyers take our cut.

 In conclusion of the matter, you use the rest of your piece of the pie to:

 Also, you pay your other expenses out of pocket, or on a lien basis.
 The remainder is what you keep, typically as a tax-free personal injury award.

 We leave any money in the attorney-client trust account to pay any liens we co-signed.
 But you deal with the other creditors in your case.
 In other words, you keep that money and decide how to proceed.